-A spectacular irony of the duel is that one of the witnesses who testified against Morés in the inevitable trial, was Ferdinand Walsin Esterhazy.
-He was the actual non-Jewish spy in the notorious Dreyfus affair, which would start just two years after the duel and draw in much of the European intellectual elite.
+A spectacular irony of the duel is that one of the witnesses who testified against Morés in the inevitable trial was Ferdinand Walsin Esterhazy.
+He has been accused of being the actual spy in the notorious Dreyfus affair, which would start just two years after the duel and draw in much of the European intellectual elite.

 France was disgusted with the blatant anti-Semitism

 After his death, Armand Mayer was celebrated as a hero and an ideal of French nationalism.
 His killing became a reproach to anti-Semitism as a cause of division in the country.
 Since his family had left Alsace during the German occupation, he was hailed as a symbol of the Jewish devotion to the nation, and between 20,000 and 100,000 Parisians lined the streets for his funeral cortège.
 In Parliament, the Minister of War spoke up for the Jews, and newspapers were filled with condemnations of anti-Semitism.
 The whole affair stood out as a big win for the assimilation of Jews into the nations of Europe, and it was clearly a big defeat for anti-Semitism.

 As a little side note to this, it may interest the reader that de Morès, at one point, also challenged the American President Rooseveltto a duel over a dispute relating to a failed cattle business.
 Roosevelt managed to avoid the duel, and Morès would meet a violent fate, as he was killed by Tuaregs in North Africa when he was trying to establish a Franco-Islamic alliance in 1896.

 “They do not yet know that the Jews have learned well the wielding of the sword”